michelsch/NBAagents/README.md

 # NBAagents
 Project for the Fall 2015 CS221 class at Stanford

+main.py:
+Run python main.py to run selected machine learning methods with feature set specified in either line 111 or 113.
+In order to change the feature set being used, uncomment either line and comment the other one out.

 master_scraper.py:

 Contains functions used to scrape nba.com for game schedule and then player stats.